subparstack/subparstack/Comments JS App Analysis.md

 ## It puts all visible comments into the DOM

 A comments page with thousands of comments is lengthy.
-Rendering all of them at once is demanding of the browser and device.
+Rendering all of them at once demands a lot of the browser and device.
 So don't do that.
 Put into the DOM only the stuff that would be visible to the user through the viewport scrolled to its current position.

 How do you imagine apps like Google Photos allow me to scroll through 50 thousand pics collected over 20 years with a nice responsive UX?

-Substack comments is in any case a single page app so why not?
+Substack comments is a single page app so why not?

 ## It polls for new comments every 3 seconds

 Scenario: a page with thousands of comments.
-The user has for a while been browsing, reading, commenting, clicking the `Load More` and `N Replies` buttons to fill in the gaps.
+The user has for a while been browsing, reading, commenting, clicking the `Load_More` and `N_Replies` buttons to fill in the gaps.
 The DOM is now big and complex as described above.
 So the browser is already working extra hard (CPU, battery, energy) to just display it all.

 Then every three seconds it fetches from